 - End the diskpart session by typing:

-Also keep in mind that if there are several partitions on the USB flash drive, then Windows will only see the first partition.
-The ability to create multiple partitions on removable USB drives appeared only in Windows 10 1703.
-Previously, in order to make second and subsequent partitions on the USB flash drive were accessible in Windows, you had to use a trick to make Windows recognize USB flash drive as a HDD).
-If your USB flash drive doesn’t appear in the Disk Management console, try using a different USB port, cable.
-Try to connect the USB flash drive directly to the computer (without the USB hub), check whether the power is on, and whether it is recognized on other computers.
+Please note that the old Windows versions only see the first partition on USB sticks with multiple partitions.
+The ability to create multiple partitions on removable USB drives appeared only starting from Windows 10 build 1703.
+Previously, in order to make second and subsequent partitions on the USB flash drive were accessible in Windows, you had to use a trick to make Windows detect removable USB flash drive as an HDD.